arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 - `C-s` to trigger `consult-line`
 - `C-y` to use it as the search pattern.

-`M-s .` does the same in one single hit.
+`M-s .` does the same in one single shot.
 With the only difference that, alas!, it uses `isearch-forward` instead of `consult-line`.
 As I mentioned, once tried `consult.el`, I could not do without it anymore.
 Unfortunately, `consult.el` does not provide